PlatONnetwork/platon.py/docs/gas_price.rst

     def gas_price_strategy(web3, transaction_params=None):
     ...

-The method must return a positive integer representing the gas price in wei.
+The method must return a positive integer representing the gas price in von.

 To demonstrate, here is a rudimentary example of a gas price strategy that returns a higher gas price when the value of the transaction is higher than